-While location is its biggest asset, it also makes getting there a little difficult, which means Navy Pier parking can be expensive.
-Fortunately there are several options from which to choose.
+While the location is its biggest asset, it also makes getting there a little difficult, which means Navy Pier parking can be expensive.
+Fortunately, there are several options from which to choose.

-Find out more about this top Chicago attraction with The Local Tourist’s Guide to Navy Pier
+Find out more about this top Chicago attraction with our Complete Guide to Navy Pier

 Parking at Navy Pier